 What You Need To Know

-• Jaylen Dwayne Edgar, 17, has been charged with two counts of first-degree murder and six counts of attempted first-degree murder after an early morning mass shooting in downtown Orlando on Nov.
+• Jaylen Dwayne Edgar, 17, has been charged with two counts of second-degree murder and a count of attempted murder with a firearm after an early morning mass shooting in downtown Orlando on Nov.
 1

 • On Monday, State Attorney Andrew Bain announced that Edgar would be charged as an adult in the case